Scientific name: Sturnus vulgaris

 Juvenile starlings are pale brown, gradually becoming darker and more speckled as they develop.
 The beak is black, but after the first winter this becomes yellow.

 Starlings nest in holes in buildings or in trees.
-The male builds a rough nest, and leaves the female to add the finishing touches.
+The male builds a rough nest, and lets the female add the finishing touches.
 The female lays between four and seven pale blue eggs, and the pair take turns at incubating them.

 In winter they gather together in large flocks to roost.
-Some of these starling roosts can have over a million birds.
+Some starling roost sites can have over a million birds.